 *This dates Registry from 1758, briefly writes about the history of the Black Church in America.
-This institution which was the first source of land ownership for slaves in America (with the human character of black people) is viewed as the reason and savior of oppressed African people in the United States.
+This institution was the first source of land ownership for Black African slaves in America is viewed as the reason and savior of oppressed African people in the United States.

 Religious exercises of slaves were closely watched to detect plans for escape or insurrection.
-African-American churches showed an air of militancy in the eyes of white Americans.
+Black churches showed an air of militancy in the eyes of white Americans.
 Insurrections such as Nat Turner's in Virginia, born out of the religious inspiration of slaves, horrified white Americans.
 Understanding the potential end which could result from the religious experiences of African slaves, many white Americans opposed the participation of Blacks in Christianity.
-In African-American history, "the church" has long been at the center of Black communities.
-It has established itself as the greatest source for African American religious enrichment and secular development.
+In African American history, "the church" has long been at the center of Black communities.
+It has established itself as the greatest source for Black religious enrichment and secular development.

+Many Black churches discreetly doubled as stations on the Underground Railroad.
 At the time white southerners still sought to maintain control over African Americans' worship, for both religious and social reasons.
-Such services typically emphasized the responsibility of the slave to be obedient and provided biblical justification for black bondage.
+Such services typically emphasized the responsibility of the slave be obedient and provided biblical justification for Black bondage.
 Slaves had no voice in church affairs and were relegated to the rear of the church or the gallery, as spectators rather than full members of the congregation.

-Post -Civil War: After emancipation, black churches became virtually the only place for African-Americans to find refuge.
+After emancipation, Black churches became virtually the only place for African Americans to find refuge.
 Blacks moved away from the "hush-harbors" that they retreated to for solace as slaves.
-Formally during this time a church separation petition was filed by thirty-eight black members of the predominantly white Fairfield Baptist Church in Northumberland County, Virginia, in 1867.
-Referring to the new political and social status of African Americans, the petitioners said they wanted to "place ourselves where we could best promote our mutual good" and suggested" a separate church organization as the best possible way.
+Formally during this time, a church separation petition was filed by thirty-eight Black members of the predominantly white Fairfield Baptist Church in Northumberland County, Virginia, in 1867.
+Referring to the new political and social status of Blacks, the petitioners said they wanted to "place ourselves where we could best promote our mutual good" and suggested" a separate church organization as the best possible way.
 A month later the white members of the church unanimously acceded to the petitioners' request, setting the stage for the creation of the all-black Shiloh Baptist Church.

-Services: With the division of congregations came the development of a distinct religious observance combining elements of African ritual, slave emotionalism, southern suffering, and individual eloquence.
-Working-class Baptist and Methodist church services fused African and European forms of religious expression to produce a unique version of worship that reflected the anguish, pain, and occasional elation of nineteenth-century black life in the United States.
+Services: With the division of congregations came the development of a distinct religious observance combining elements of African rituals, slave emotionalism, southern suffering, and individual eloquence.
+Working-class Baptist and Methodist church services fused African and European forms of religious expression to produce a unique version of worship that reflected the anguish, pain, and occasional elation of nineteenth-century Black life in the United States.

 Such services usually involved a devotional prayer provided by a leading member of the church, singing by the congregation and choir, and the minister's sermon.
 The prayer would request a powerful God to ease the earthly burden of the congregation and would be enhanced by the congregation's response, an expression of agreement with the words "Yes, Lord," "Have mercy, Lord," and "Amen."

-The third element in a classic black service was the minister's sermon.
-Building on the long tradition of slave preachers and "exhorters," many ministers employed all the drama and poetry at their command, injecting vivid imagery and analogy into their biblical accounts conveying understanding of the rewards of righteousness and the wages of sin.
+The third element in a classic Black service was the minister's sermon.
+Building on the long tradition of slave preachers and "exhorters," many ministers employed all the drama and poetry at their command, injecting vivid imagery and analogy into their biblical accounts conveying an understanding of the rewards of righteousness and the wages of sin.
 Not every minister was capable of eliciting such a response.
 But those ministers who did avoid "emotion without substance" and stirred their congregations to strive for a more profound faith and more righteous way of living in a world of adversity provided spiritual guidance for a people whose faith and capacity for forgiveness was tested daily.
-For these people the black church was indeed "a rock in a weary land.
+For these people, the Black church was true "a rock in a weary land".

 In a blurring of spiritual and social functions church members provided care for the sick or incapacitated and financial assistance to students bound for college.
 They also sponsored virtually all the many fraternal lodges that emerged in the nineteenth-century South.
 As racially motivated violence and terrorism ran rampant across the country, Black churches were staunch in their resistance.

-In 1886 blacks organized the National Baptist Convention, in a continued attempt to reduce the influence of white national bodies among blacks.
+In 1886 Blacks organized the National Baptist Convention, in a continued attempt to reduce the influence of white national bodies among Blacks.
 As the number of Baptist churches grew, they met regularly in regional conventions that then evolved into statewide and national organizations.
-By 1895 the various Baptist associations had formed the National Baptist Convention of America, representing 3 million African American Baptists, primarily in the South.
+By 1895 the various Baptist associations had formed the National Baptist Convention of America, representing 3 million Black Baptists, primarily in the South.

-The African Methodist Episcopal (AME) Church emerged as the second-largest, post Civil War black denomination.
-Because of its independence, the AME Church had always been viewed with suspicion in the antebellum South, having been forced out of South Carolina following the Denmark Vesey conspiracy of 1822.
+The African Methodist Episcopal (AME) Church emerged as the second-largest, post-American Civil War Black denomination.
+Because of its independence, the AME Church had always been viewed with suspicion in the Antebellum South, having been forced out of South Carolina following the Denmark Vesey conspiracy of 1822.
 The church was reorganized in South Carolina in 1865 by Bishop Daniel Payne and grew to forty-four thousand members by 1877.
 Similar growth in other southern states gave the AME Church by 1880 a national membership of four hundred thousand its followers were for the first time concentrated in the South.

 In 1908, The Christian Index published the "Colored Methodist Bishops' Appeal to White America-1908."
-In their statement, church leaders responded to the surge of mob violence and lynching occurring across the country, denouncing terrorism waged against Black persons and imploring the country to suppress the spread of anti-Black violence.
-As anti-Black terrorism proliferated into the twentieth century, Black churches grew increasingly vehement in their calls for castigation of racial violence.
+In their statement, church leaders responded to the surge of mob violence and lynching occurring across the country, denouncing Jim Crow laws, terrorism waged against Black persons, and imploring the country to suppress the spread of anti-Black violence.
+As anti-Black terrorism proliferated into the twentieth century, Black churches grew increasingly vehement in their calls for the castigation of racial violence.
 Also on September 15, 1915, the National Baptist Convention of America was formed.

-Between World War I and World War II, the black church continued to be not only an arena of social and political life for the leaders of blacks; it had a political meaning for the masses.
+Between World War I and World War II, the Black church continued to be not only an arena of social and political life for Black leaders; it had a political meaning for the masses.
 Although they were denied the right to vote in the American community, within their churches, especially the Methodist Churches, they could vote and engage in electing their officers.
-The election of bishops and other officers and representatives to conventions has been a serious activity for the masses of blacks.
+The election of bishops and other officers and representatives to conventions has been a serious activity for the masses of Blacks in America.

 Almost a century ago the Black church was an organizational site for social and political activities, centers for economic development and growth.
-As microcosms of the larger society, Black churches provided an environment free of oppression and racism for African-Americans.
-In black churches, African-Americans were consistently exposed to social, political, and economic opportunities which could be sought and had by all members equally.
-The representational structure of African-American churches confirmed Black preachers as both religious and community leaders.
-The sermons of many Black preachers expounded messages of Christianity analogized to the daily experiences of African-Americans.
+As microcosms of the larger society, Black churches provided an environment free of oppression and racism for African Americans.
+In Black churches, African Americans were consistently exposed to social, political, and economic opportunities which could be sought and had by all members equally.
+The representational structure of African American churches confirmed Black preachers as both religious and community leaders.
+The sermons of many Black preachers expounded messages of Christianity analogized to the daily experiences of Blacks.
 Thematic expressions of overcoming oppression and "lifting while climbing," were first articulated in church sermons.

-Civil Right Era: During the Civil Rights era, Black churches were well established social and political power bases for African-Americans.
+During the last centuries American Civil Rights era, Black churches were well established social and political power bases for African America.
 Their enormous presence naturally, sanctioned them with the political power to lead Black people in the movement for civil rights.
-Some churches and their organizations were completely opposed to any involvement in the political struggle for civil rights.
-Others chose to participate and did so passionately, organizing by rallies, protests, and marches, while teaching Christianity and community involvement.
+Some churches and their organizations were completely opposed to any involvement in this political struggle.
+Others chose to participate and did so passionately, organizing rallies, protests, and marches, while teaching Christianity and community involvement.

-In the late 1940’s, 50’s, and 60’s, the Black Church functioned as the institutional center for Black mobilization.
-They provided an organizational base and meeting place, for African-Americans to strategize their moves in the ongoing fight against racial segregation and oppression.
-As Black Churches became the epicenter of the social and political struggles for Black equality, they increasingly became targets for racially motivated violence.
+In the late 1940s, 50’s, and ’60s, the Black Church functioned as the institutional center for Black mobilization.
+They provided an organizational base and meeting place, for African Americans to strategize their moves in the ongoing fight against racial segregation and oppression.
+As Black Churches became an epicenter of the social and political struggles for Black equality, they increasingly became targets for racially motivated violence.
 An extensive assault on members of a Black community took place by burning a Black Church.

-In the Twenty-first century, the Convention movement of the African American Baptist Church has undergone several changes, the individual organizations remain important to African American religious life.
-The Black Church is also at a crossroads dude to 'WhiteFlight," gentrification and systemic capitalism.
+In the twenty-first century, the Convention movement of the African American Baptist Church has undergone several changes, the individual organizations remain important to African American religious life.
+The Black Church is also at a crossroads due to 'WhiteFlight," gentrification, and systemic capitalism.
 The Black Church has historically been a source of hope and strength for the African American community.